I am an AmeriCorps NCCC member with questions about my service/benefits, who should I contact?

 1. Does NCCC require members to be vaccinated for COVID-19?

-AmeriCorps has made the decision to require COVID-19 vaccinations for participants in the AmeriCorps NCCC program to maximize the health and safety of members, staff, program sponsors, and the communities we serve.
+AmeriCorps requires COVID-19 vaccinations for participants in the AmeriCorps NCCC program to maximize the health and safety of members, staff, program sponsors, and the communities we serve.
 This decision also aligns with President Biden’s six-pronged, comprehensive national strategy to combat the virus.

 2. Can a project sponsor receive proof of vaccination of the members serving at their project?

 AmeriCorps NCCC cannot provide sponsors with proof of vaccination for the members serving at their project.
-AmeriCorps NCCC can, however, share whether the team is fully or not fully vaccinated.
-Under no circumstances will AmeriCorps share any member’s individual vaccination status with a project sponsor.
-[Updated10/15/2021]
+AmeriCorps NCCC can, however, share whether the team is:

 3. What measures is AmeriCorps taking to support the health and safety of NCCC members?